Reviews of A Clockwork Orange (1962) and related work

 Stanley Kubrick (writer-director).

 Judging by the sports car being called a Durango 95, this version seems to take place somewhere around the turn of the century, perhaps near Kubrick’s own death.
-A fear of crime contributed to the director’s decision to move from the US to the UK; ironic, because it was the shock of seeing 1950s UK youth culture after some time abroad that prompted Burgess to write the novel.
+A fear of crime contributed to the director’s decision to move from the US to the UK.
+That’s ironic, because it was the shock of seeing 1950s UK youth culture after some time abroad that prompted Burgess to write the novel.
+The opening of this one recalls the violent crime, set to classical music, that opens Daleks’ Invasion Earth 2150 A.D.
+(1966).

 The Ludovico method, an efficacious science-fiction application of the Skinner box to a human subject, looks great on film because it is about film.
 Where Burgess inserted an avatar of himself in his book writing something like the book itself (same title and theme but not evidently a novel), Kubrick is a bit more subtle, anticipating the controversy surrounding the release of the film by playing with the idea that cultural artifacts like films determine people’s behaviour.